Getting Started With Information & Technology Solutions

 - Use the computers in these Mines computer labs.

 Mines Emergency Alert (MEA) is an emergency-notification system that sends text and voice messages to the Mines community in the event of a declared emergency.
-To subscribe to MEA alerts, log in to your Trailhead account and navigate to Self-Service > Personal Information > Mines Emergency Alert System.
+All members of the campus community are automatically subscribed to this service.

 For more information, go to https://www.mines.edu/emergency/mines-emergency-alert/